Ovruch

-Ovruch (Овруч, /uk/) is a city in Korosten Raion, Zhytomyr Oblast, northern Ukraine, first mentioned as Vruchiy in 977.
-It was the capital city of the Drevlians in the 900s, later conquered by the Mongols in the 13th century, then later part of the Grand Duchy of Lithuania.
+Ovruch (Овруч, /uk/) is a city in Korosten Raion, Zhytomyr Oblast, northern Ukraine.

+It was first mentioned as Vruchiy in 977.
+It was the capital city of the Drevlians in the 10th century, later conquered by the Mongol Empire in the 13th century, then later part of the Grand Duchy of Lithuania.
 In the 16th century it became part of Poland, as a royal city.
 After the second partition of Poland in 1793 it became part of the Russian Empire, and then part of Ukraine.
 Until 2020, it was the administrative center of the former Ovruch Raion, until it was merged into Korosten Raion.
 It has a population of approximately and is home to the Ovruch air base.